Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

 This section shows how to create a CPF based project.
-Before doing so, it is recommended that you get acquainted with the *CMakeProjectFramework* by building the example project as described on the \ref CPFWorkingWithCPF page.
-Basic knowledge of CMake and how to work with Git is probably helpful but it should be possible to step through this tutorial without any preexisting knowledge of those tools.
+Before doing so, it is recommended that you get acquainted with the *CMakeProjectFramework* by building the example project as described on the :ref:`WorkingWithACPFProject` page.
+Basic knowledge of CMake and how to work with Git is helpful but it should be possible to work through this tutorial without any preexisting knowledge of those tools.